sakshamsharma/HTTP-Over-Protocol/README.md

 * Daemon mode for certain configs

 # Bugs
-* Currently uses a 100ms sleep after every send/receive cycle to bypass some memory error (not yet eliminated).
 * HTTP Responses may come before HTTP Requests.
 Let me know if you know of some proxy which blocks such responses.
 * Logger seems to be non-thread-safe, despite locking.
-Leads to memory errors, and thus disabled for now.
+Suspected for memory errors, and thus disabled for now.
-* See issue #1.
-Some transfers have missing content.

 # Testing
 ```